 An international driving permit is a translation of your driving licence that allows motorists to drive vehicles in other countries without further tests or applications.
 If you have an international driving permit, you must carry your driving licence with it when driving.
-If you are travelling abroad and wish to drive in another country, you will very likely require an international driving permit.
+If you are travelling abroad and wish to drive in another country, you will very likely need an international driving permit.
 International driving permits issued in Ireland are only available to Irish residents with a current full driving licence.

 There are two types of international driving permit issued in Ireland:

 You can use your international driving permit in any of the countries that have signed the 1926 or 1949 UN Convention on road traffic.
-The list of countries that recognise international permits is not available online.
-Contact AA Travel Services for more information (see 'Where to apply' below).
+The list of countries that recognise international permits is listed on the application form for an international driving permit.

 Many other countries that are not signatories to the 1949 convention recognise the international driving permit and accept it in their territory.
 Contact your embassy or consulate in advance of travel to check whether or not an international driving permit is required in the country you will be visiting.

 An international driving permit is available to Irish residents, who possess a current full Irish driving licence.
-European Union/European Economic Area citizens who are in possession of a full driving permit from a competent authority in their own country and who are resident in Ireland can also obtain an international driving permit in Ireland that is valid for use abroad.
+European Union/European Economic Area citizens who are in possession of a full driving permit from a competent authority in their own country and who are resident in Ireland can also get an international driving permit in Ireland that is valid for use abroad.

 You cannot be issued with an international driving permit in Ireland if:

 You should always carry your own driving permit (even if you have an international driving permit) when travelling abroad, as you may be required to produce this licence for inspection, for example, when hiring a car abroad.

 Each international driving permit is valid for one year from the date of issue.